public-key-cryptography/public-key-editor/README.md

 	Imap is not included because the protocol is more complicated to implement than POP mail.
 Imap al- lows multiple users synchronous access to an email account from different computers which is useful for some companies or organizations that have to reply to large numbers of emails because POP mail accounts can only be accessed from one device at a time.

 	Imap also allows users to change the state of the messages on the server, but the POP mail protocol could be amended or the email servers could be upgraded to include this feature.
+POP mail servers could also be upgraded to allow multiple users to retrieve and delete emails by assigning to each message a hash or time stamp in milliseconds so that the retrieve and delete commands could use the number assigned to the messages instead of the ordinal / cardinal numbers.
+Otherwise if two users list the emails and then simultaneously try to delete the same message using the ordinal number, the second user will delete the next consecutive message in the list, and the email messages on the clients' computers will not correspond to messages on the server computer.

 	The email encryption program uses a composite key that has multiple public key ciphers.
 The public key agreements are reduced modulo F8 = 2 ^ 256 + 1 and then the key agreements are xor-ed to gener-